msalemor/azure-appgw-apim/README.md

 - They are also used to configure communication between Application Gateway and API Management
 - API Management support self-signed certificates

+#### What will the script do?

+- The script will create a root CA
+- It will create the api and gateway certificate signed by the root CA

 ### Deploy API Management and Application Gateway

 > Note: Powershell - DeployServices.ps1